Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

-For whatever reason they kept scheduling this appointment to get it out, and then they couldn’t see it.
+For whatever reason, they kept scheduling this appointment to get it out, and then they couldn’t see it.
 They couldn’t figure out why they couldn’t see it.
 Turns out it was because there was obviously a massive tumor in the way.

 But they just kept saying that the IUD had shifted.
 It took me until the end of February of that year to actually get the proper appointment and get the diagnosis, even after I had gone to the emergency room.

-Describe the two months before your diagnosis
+Describe the 2 months before your diagnosis

 There was more bleeding, more hemorrhaging.
 I remember being at World Market and having to run out because I was just hemorrhaging.

 Again, I don’t know if I was at the time fully convinced of that, but wanting to think that.
-I was feeling progressively, progressively worse.
-To the point when I finally did get my diagnosis, I was almost relieved.
+I was feeling progressively, progressively worse, to the point when I finally did get my diagnosis, I was almost relieved.
 Not relieved, but I just felt like this all made sense now.

-How did you process the preliminary diagnosis
+How did you process the preliminary diagnosis?

 My husband actually broke the news to me about the cancer.
 He had been informed by the doctor, who did the biopsy before I even woke up, that they found something and they were pretty sure it was cancer.